 SUBMISSION COMPONENTS OPTIONAL/ MANDATORY FOA SECTION DEADLINE Concept Paper Submission of a compliant and responsive Concept Paper is not required to participate in this FOA.
 Applicants providing Concept Papers prior to the date and time for their submission will have their papers evaluated as set forth herein.
 The Concept Paper must not exceed seven (7) pages in length and must include the following: Concept Summary Innovation and Impact Operational Plan and System Cost (not to exceed 2 pages; 1 for written response and 1 for figures) Risk Matrix Proposed Work Team Organization and Capabilities Advisory IV.C 9:30 AM ET, Wednesday, February 19, 2020 Full Application ARPA-E expects to issue a Full Application FOA Modification mid-late April.
 Submission of a compliant and responsive Concept Paper is not required to submit a Full Application.
 The deadline for Full Applications is expected Mid-June.
 Each Applicant must submit a Technical Volume in Adobe PDF format by the stated deadline.
 The Technical Volume must include the following: Executive Summary (1 page max.)
 Sections 1-5 (20 pages max.)
 1. Innovation and Impact 2.
 Proposed Work 3.
 Team Organization and Capabilities 4.
 Technology to Market 5.
-Budget Bibliographic References (no page limit) Personal Qualification Summaries (each PQS limited to 3 pages in length, no cumulative page limit) The Technical Volume must be accompanied by: Mandatory IV.D 9:30 AM ET, Tuesday, June 23, 2020
+Budget Bibliographic References (no page limit) Personal Qualification Summaries (each PQS limited to 3 pages in length, no cumulative page limit) The Technical Volume must be accompanied by: SF-424 (no page limit, Adobe PDF format); Budget Justification Workbook/SF424A (no page limit, Microsoft Excel format) Summary for Public Release (250 words max., Adobe PDF format); Mandatory IV.D 9:30 AM ET, Tuesday, June 23, 2020

-SBA Company Registration Certificate generated in the SBA Company Registry (http://sbir.gov/registration) (Adobe PDF format); If applicable, Certification for Applicants Majority-Owned by Multiple Venture Capital Operating Companies, Hedge Funds, or Private Equity Firms (Adobe PDF format); Summary Slide (1 page limit, Microsoft PowerPoint format); and Completed and signed Business Assurances & Disclosures Form (no page limit, Adobe PDF format).
-U.S. Manufacturing Plan (1 page limit, Adobe PDF format) Reply to Each Applicant may submit a Reply to Reviewer Comments in Adoba RDE format.
-This submission is antional.
-The 5 PM ET, Reviewer in Adobe PDF format.
+SBA Company Registration Certificate generated in ] the SBA Company Registry (http://sbir.gov/registration) (Adobe PDF format); If applicable, Certification for Applicants Majority- Owned by Multiple Venture Capital Operating Companies, Hedge Funds, or Private Equity Firms (Adobe PDF format); Summary Slide (1 page limit, Microsoft PowerPoint format); and Completed and signed Business Assurances &amp; Disclosures Form (no page limit, Adobe PDF format).
+U.S. Manufacturing Plan (1 page limit, Adobe PDF format) Each Applicant may submit a Reply to Reviewer Comments Reply to eply to in Adobe PDF format.
 This submission is optional.
-The Reply may include: Optional IV.E Friday, July Comments Up to 2 pages of text; and Орионат IV.L 31, 2020 Comments Op to 2 pages of text, and Up to 1 page of images.
-31, 2020
+The 5 PM ET, Reviewer Reply may include: Optional IV.E Friday, July Comments Up to 2 pages of text; and 31, 2020 O Up to 1 page of images.